 Wire Jewelry Making: Choosing the Right Gauge and Type of Wire for Wire Weaving and More

-Sarah Thompson’s much-anticipated new wire jewelry-making book Fine Art Wire Weaving is finally in stock!
-Here’s a sneak-peek at some of the beautiful and inspiring wire-weaving jewelry-making projects in the book as well as an excerpt about choosing the right gauge and type of wire for your projects.
+Sarah Thompson’s best-selling wire jewelry book Fine Art Wire Weaving is still a favorite!
+Here’s a peek inside at some of the beautiful and inspiring wire jewelry projects in the book as well as an excerpt about choosing the right gauge and type of wire for your projects.

 Wire comes in a wide range of sizes, shapes, hardnesses, and metals.
 You can create beautiful work with all types of wire, but working with the right wire will cut down on frustration and result in a more beautifully finished piece.

 When it comes to wire, I like to keep it simple.
 Instead of having round, half-round, and square wire on hand, I choose to work only with round wire.
 Round wire is very versatile.
 If I want a flat surface, I hammer it.
 If I need a section to be a half-round, I file it.
 I sort my wire gauges into three categories: heavy, medium, and small.
 Use heavy (14- to 20-gauge) wire to provide structure for bases; it can be shaped, woven, and layered together to create a complex design.
 Use medium (22- to 26-gauge) wire to add beads into the finished forms, create head pins and links, and wrap briolettes–essentially, everything pertaining to embellishments.
 Use small (28-gauge and smaller) wire to weave and sew the base wires together, adding stability, strength, cohesiveness, and texture to the wire jewelry design.